jsdoc2md/jsdoc-to-markdown/README.md

   - [preset] `string` - Choose from one of the built-in templates
   - [json] `boolean` - Return the JSON template data only
   - [src] `Array.<string>` - The javascript source files
-  - [index] `boolean` - Include an index for each module and class, linking to members
-  - [skip-heading] `boolean` - Skip the module heading, useful if you already have the heading elsewhere in your template.
   - [private] `boolean` - Include symbols marked @private in the output
   - [heading-depth] `number` - Root heading depth, defaults to 2.
 -  [onRender](#module_jsdoc-to-markdown.onRender) - a callback invoked on completion